erivlis/graphinate/docs/tutorial.md

 ## Step 2: Set Up Caching

 We will use `diskcache` to cache artist data to avoid redundant API calls.
+(A prefilled cache may be available in the GitHub repo).

 ```python
 import pathlib